 We support immigration as a vehicle for increased economic growth and cultural diversity in America.
 The modern attacks against immigrants are clear attempts to fear-monger and distract from real threats to the country that include the legalized bribery of our lawmakers by wealthy special interests.
 We support border protection to keep Americans safe from external threats, but immigration is far from an emergency.
 Immigration Customs and Enforcement was created post-9/11 in tandem with the Patriot Act; ICE, housed in the Department of Homeland Security, views immigrants as threats to the country.
 Given their repeated mistreatment of immigrants in their custody, despicable tactics used to capture those suspected of undocumented immigration, and the imprisonment of thousands of immigrant and asylum-seeking children, many of whom may never see their parents again, ICE must be abolished.
 Border security will be left in the hands of U.S. Customs and Border Protection.

-We need to ban automatic/semi-automatic weapons to begin saving American lives from massive gun violence that kills over 30,000 people annually.
+We need to enact common sense gun safety laws to begin saving American lives from massive gun violence that kills over 30,000 people annually.
 Special interest money and influence have rendered our lawmakers incapable of protecting the American public and passing common sense gun reform.
 Congress’ Dickey Amendment limits federal resources used to research gun violence, making it more difficult to study guns and the causation of gun violence.
 In 2017, Congress revoked an Obama-era regulatory initiative making it harder for people with mental illness to buy a gun.
 They also refuse to pass legislation requiring universal background checks even though 97 percent of Americans and over 70 percent of NRA members support it.
 Lawmakers allow the continued slaughter of American lives every year as they put their personal interests ahead of their constituents.
 We need proper gun safety training, gun registration, mandatory insurance, and to close the gun show and private sales loopholes by requiring a background check for every gun sale no matter what.

 Thanks to waves of dedicated activists fighting for change, the U.S. has progressed on gay, lesbian, bisexual, and transgender issues, women's rights, and civil liberties, but not without challenges.
 The Trump administration has brought a new wave of attacks on marginalized communities, and we need to advocate for progressive policy that encourages diversity, equity, and inclusion.
 We can support inclusive policies through worker's rights, equal pay, comprehensive healthcare, criminal justice reform, and further anti-discriminatory policy.
 Social, racial, and economic justice cannot exist without each other.